 Two of the most common acronyms, include FATCA Form 8938 which is the Foreign Account Tax Compliance Act, and FBAR which is the Foreign Bank and Financial Account Reporting form (aka FinCEN Form 114).

 These forms require US persons to disclose their offshore accounts, assets, investments, and/or income to the IRS.

 The failure to report these forms timely and properly may result in significant fines and penalties.

-In addition, there are many other international reporting forms that maybe required, what a person has a foreign trust, foreign business entity, and or receiving gifts from foreign persons.
+In addition, there are many other international reporting forms that may be required when a person has a foreign trust, foreign business entity, and or receiving gifts from foreign persons.